Iowa Code 142A.4 – Commission duties

 11. Monitor and evaluate the effectiveness of performance measures utilized under the initiative.

-12. Submit a report to the governor and the general assembly on a periodic basis, during the initial year of operation, and on an annual basis thereafter, regarding the initiative, including demonstrated progress based on performance indicators.
+12. Submit a report to the governor and the general assembly on an annual basis regarding the initiative, including demonstrated progress based on performance indicators.
 The commission shall report more frequently if requested by the joint appropriations subcommittee that makes recommendations concerning the commission’s budget.
-Beginning July 1, 2005, the commission shall also perform a comprehensive review of the initiative and shall submit a report of its findings to the governor and the general assembly on or before December 15, 2005.

-18. Advise and make recommendations to the governor, the general assembly, the director, and the administrator, relative to tobacco use, treatment, intervention, prevention, control, and education programs in the state.
+17. Advise and make recommendations to the governor, the general assembly, and the director, relative to tobacco use, treatment, intervention, prevention, control, and education programs in the state.

-19. Evaluate the work of the division and the department relating to the initiative.
+18. Evaluate the work of the department relating to the initiative.
 For this purpose, the commission shall have access to any relevant department records and documents, and other information reasonably obtainable by the department.